MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab03_Canvas_App_2.md

 6. Press **F5** to run the app.
 Enter the code value you copied previously and press **Tab** to move the focus away from the textbox.
 Verify the icon displays a frown emoji.
 7. Find a different code value that has not been used before.
 You can run **Campus Staff** app created previously to create new visit records.
 Verify the icon displays a smile emoji.
 8. Press **ESC** to exit the running app.

+# Challenges

+* How to avoid manual entry of the visit code?
+* Add building validation for the visit
+* Add validation of the visit actual time vs visit scheduled time (too early, too late, etc)
+* Add detailed status of the visit, e.g. email display and validation for the visitor, reason for denying building access, etc
+* How would you handle the requirement of multiple buildings/meetings/checkings during the single campus visit.
+For example, someone may visit campus for a day and during that day they will meet staff members in multiple buildings at different time of the day.
+Would you consider bringing *appointment* entity into the soluton?